Originally published December 2011.

 A Formula One car’s steering wheel costs more than your average family sedan.
-That’s what the folks at the former Netcars Motoring Blog thought, but £4.76 million (US$7.21m) in total seems awfully cheap for a Formula 1 car these days.
+That’s what the folks at the now-defunct Netcars Motoring Blog thought, but £4.76 million (US$7.21m) in total seems awfully cheap for a Formula 1 car these days.

 First, total team budgets and the revenue (mainly from television) distributed by F1 impresario Bernie Ecclestone — under the Concorde Agreement — are highly confidential secrets, rarely even rumored.
 So everything is in sum guesswork.
 When Ecclestone proposed in October 2012 the possibility of a per-team spending cap of US$250 million (€191.5m), which would cover all costs, including driver salaries, the suggestion was met with derision by McLaren team principal Martin Whitmarsh (“unrealistic,” in the typically understated British way).
 Mercedes-Benz, Williams May Pull Out of Formula 1 | AutoGuide.com.

 Second, the topic of spending limits has been central to F1 for years, but the much-touted Resource Restriction Agreement by the Formula One Teams Association (FOTA) is ephemeral, and Red Bull and Ferrari have withdrawn as members.
 In 2010 it was speculated that the RRA mandated a €50 million ($65.28 million) budget with no more than 250 employees.
 Even teams like Lotus (formerly Renault) had more than 550 employees in the 2013 season.
 Keeping costs under control in F1 is an objective initiated by Max Mosley nearly 20 years ago — in the aftermath of the “active cars” and Aryton Senna’s tragic death — but plainly far from realized, especially when two of the best teams are conspicuously absent from any enforceable limits.
 As Dieter Reinken wrote in Autosport, “Whoever thought a bunch of the planet’s most competitive individuals could self-police without searching for loopholes in every nook and cranny suffered from the most extreme bouts of optimism.”